mlswg/mls-protocol/draft-ietf-mls-protocol.md

-External Commits are a mechanism for new members (external parties that want to become members of the group) to add themselves to a group, without requiring that an existing member has to come online to issue a Commit that references an Add Proposal.
+External Commits are a mechanism for new members (external parties that want to become members of the group) to add themselves to a group, without requiring that an existing member has to come online to issue a Commit that references an Add proposal.

-Whether existing members of the group will accept or reject an External Commit follows the same rules that are applied to other handshake messages.
+Whether existing members of the group will accept or reject an external Commit follows the same rules that are applied to other handshake messages.

-New members can create and issue an External Commit if they have access to the following information for the group's current epoch:
+New members can create and issue an external Commit if they have access to the following information for the group's current epoch:

 * group ID